smclab/openk9/js-packages/docs-website/docs/openk9-prerequisites.md

 where:

 * expose the Consul dashboard as *consul.demo.openk9.local*.
-In order to use this hostname register it in my hosts file
+In order to use this hostname register it in your hosts file

 * provide both http and https access (using the self-signed certificates produced by the cert-manager)

-* use the headless service to get the IPs of the pods and allow Traefik to apply its load-balanciong logics.
+* use the headless service to get the IPs of the pods and allow Traefik to apply its load-balanciong logic.

 At this point, after updating the hosts file, if you open a browser on [http://consul.demo.openk9.local](http://consul.demo.openk9.local) you should access the console